BW Offshore: BW Energy Limited - Application by Primary Insider

 The following primary insider of BW Offshore has applied for shares in the Offering:

-- Rune Bjorbekk, BWO CCO, has applied for shares in the Offering for a total amount of NOK 200,000.
+- Maarten R. Scholten, member of the BWO Board of Directors, has applied for shares in the Offering for a total amount of NOK 925,000.

 The application has been made according to the terms and conditions for the Offering described in the prospectus dated 29 January 2020 and the supplementary prospectus dated 13 February 2020, both prepared in connection with the IPO.